Learning from a River

 You should be like a river.
 Keep flowing.
 Do not stop.
 You may rest for a while, but you have to get up and start walking.
 There will be obstacles in your path.
 Tackle them with full mirth.
 You may succeed or fail.
-If you succeed give yourself a pat in the back.
+If you succeed pat yourself on the back.
 If you fail, look at the event as a lesson to learn.
 No point getting upset.
 You see everyone has difficulties but that is not the end of the world.
 As long as you are breathing, you have a job to do.
 A flowing river can erode a rock.
 The only thing that is needed is patience. (which is infinite for a river) Although the rock looks to be stronger than the river, it’s the consistency that wins.
-Here is the song of a river for you:
+Here is the song of a river:

 I flow and flow and flow and flow